 - Psychokinesis (PK), telekinesis, or the paraphysical: movement of an object without the use of physical force or energy.

 The ESP or paranormal experiences include i) telepathy or communication between two geographically separated persons, outside the range of sensory organs; ii) clairvoyance or knowledge of hidden objects or events occurring outside the physical reach of the person and iii) precognition or knowledge of future events that can not be predicted or inferred from the available information.
 Examples of PK would include poltergeist phenomenon and paranormal healing.

-Humans (Homo Sapiens) are superstitious because we fear and because we feel powerless.
+Humans (Homo Sapiens) are superstitious because we fear, because we feel powerless and because we hope.

 No one likes feeling they have no control over what happens to them.
 Some people feel less in control than others.
 It may be their life’s circumstances or because they were raised to believe they can’t change their lives.
 Or even raised to believe there are invisible powers that can work for or against them.
 That’s what’s behind throwing coins in a fountain and making a wish on birthday candles.
 Even reasonable people do this because, “Why not?”, “What if?” and “It can’t hurt.”